 Which broadband providers are right for me?

 Many broadband providers are offering very similar services, so the differences aren’t always immediately apparent.
 Still, there are aspects beyond speed and price to consider as you compare internet service providers (ISPs).

 Customer service and technical support

 Customer support is vital, but it’s also a significant cause for complaint about many UK broadband providers.
 If you’re likely to need round the clock support, make sure the lines are open 24/7.
 It might also be important for you to have a call centre based in the UK, which you'll want to check before signing up.

 Added value extras

-Most ISPs throw in some extras.
-This might be as basic as a free Wi-Fi home router, but others offer bonuses like free public Wi-Fi hotspots and TV streaming.
-While rarely essential these rewards can be nice to have, especially if you were planning on paying for something that’ll be included for free.
+Most ISPs throw in some extras; this might be as basic as a free Wi-Fi home router, but others offer bonuses like free public Wi-Fi hotspots and TV streaming.
+While rarely essential, these rewards can be a welcome bonus, especially if you were planning on paying for something that’ll be included for free.

 Most internet service providers will require you to commit to a contract of 12, 18 or 24 months.
 And leaving the contract before this time is up will usually involve a fee.
 If this is a problem, look for an ISP with a short contract term.
 They’re not commonplace, but you’ll find a few options out there, including rolling monthly or ‘no contract’ broadband.

 It’s becoming increasingly common for providers to offer more than just broadband and phone.
 Many can now include TV services, and some internet providers will throw in a discounted mobile SIM.
 Bundling can be a cheaper way of getting multiple services, and it simplifies the billing.

 Broadband providers speeds - what’s the difference?